cimug-org/CIMTool/docs/how-to/using-cimtool-documentation-features.md

 !!! note

     The `adoc-article-rdfs-mappings` and `adoc-inline-rdfs-mappings` builders produce the same RDFS documentation as their non-mappings counterparts, with one addition: each class member table includes a dedicated **mapping** column for documenting how each CIM element maps to another information model or third-party system.
 This column is populated from the element's **"Documentation"** tab, as described in [Adding Documentation to Profile Elements](#adding-documentation-to-profile-elements).
-Mappings are an RDFS-only feature; the XSD and JSON Schema builders have no mappings variant.
+Mappings are currently an RDFS-only feature in CIMTool 2.3.0; the XSD and JSON Schema builders will have mappings variant in future releases.

 ## Building a Master Document